 Highlighting Political Instability

-The American Rescue Plan also highlights the instability and unpredictability of the health insurance marketplace.
+These recent pieces of legislation highlight the instability and unpredictability of the health insurance marketplace.
 Marrying health insurance premiums to tax subsidies is problematic.

 Our health and thus health care needs are unpredictable.
 Anyone who has had any need to utilize the system knows that health care costs are extremely high and rarely transparent in the United States.
 Adding to the challenge, health care costs consistently increase faster than the general inflation rate.